yashraj01-se/Machine-Learning-Algorithms/KNN/intuition.md

 Smooth decision boundary
 Can underfit

-# KNN Produces Non-Linear Boundaries One that Logistic regression fals.
+# KNN Produces Non-Linear Boundaries One that Logistic regression fials.

 # One-Line Mental Model
 KNN predicts by asking: “Who are your closest neighbors?”